Lynn1515/Agricrafter/README.md

 ## 🆚 2.
 Comparison with Baseline Methods

 We compare Agricrafter with baseline methods on realistic crop growth generation.
-The first row is the output from baseline methods, and the second row is from our Agricrafter.
+The first column is the output from baseline methods, and the second column is from our Agricrafter.

 <h4 align="center">🔁 Column 1: Baseline Outputs   |   Column 2: Agricrafter (Ours)</h4>